google/patents-public-data/models/landscaping/README.md

 ## Google Cloud Tools Client Authorization

-For this code to run properly, you need to authorize
+For this code to run properly, you need to authorize Google Cloud to run.
+This is important or you'll get weird errors that are hard to debug :) See above, the `gcloud` command.